| |

 Steam cleaning your carpets at the beginning of the flea season in your area, or whenever you begin a flea control program, will kill the flea eggs in your home and keep them from hatching.
 This is an expensive option, but effective.

 Professional carpet treatments help to achieve a clean and flea-free environment.
-They can be used as a preventative measure and also as treatment if you already have a flea problem.
+They can be used as a preventative measure and also as treatment if you already have an infestation.

 Ingredients used in professional carpet treatments include sodium polyborate, sodium tetraborate, or sodium borate.
 These are highly effective and often come with a year-long guarantee.